 Unpacking a solar water fountain

-2. Unpack the solar water fountain.
+2. Unpack the solar power water fountain.

 Attaching the fountain extensions